Even if you haven’t played many rounds of golf, the chances are that you’ve visited a driving range.

 Remember, every golf club needs to be hit slightly differently, so you don’t necessarily need to keep changing between clubs during one practice session.

-If there’s a particular club you want to work on at any given time, there’s nothing stopping you from practicing with one club only.
+If there’s a particular club you want to work on at any given time, nothing is stopping you from practicing with one club only.

 Do You Use a Tee at the Driving Range?

-Just be mindful that hitting the ball from the mat is different from hitting the ball from the tee.
+Remember that hitting the ball from the mat differs from hitting the ball from the tee.

-This can be a little misleading when you’re working out your distances, and it often leads people to get carried away with their ability!
+This can be a little misleading when you’re working out your distances and often leads people to get carried away with their ability!

 Can You Bring Your Own Golf Balls to a Driving Range?

-No, at almost all driving ranges, you don’t need to bring your own balls.
-You typically have to purchase a bucket or basket of balls when you arrive at the range, which you then spend the next hour or so hitting.
+No, you don’t need to bring your own golf balls at almost all driving ranges.
+When you arrive at the range, you typically have to purchase a bucket or basket of balls, which you then spend the next hour or so hitting.

 You can work through the balls at your own pace, and if you’re working through different clubs in your practice session, it’s a good idea to allocate a specific number of balls to each club.